erbuka/flyaway/readme.md

 # Flyaway

-This project doesn't really have a purpose, I was studying some techniques for procedural generation.

-The goal was to develop a framework to generate an infinite world with different biomes and without visible pattern repetition.
-The terrain generation is mostly made with perlin noise, each time with different seeds, and different properities depending on the biome.
+The goal of this project was to develop a framework to generate an infinite world with different biomes and whout visible pattern repetition.

 ![Screenshot](https://github.com/erbuka/flyaway/blob/master/screenshots/flyaway1.jpg)
 ![Screenshot](https://github.com/erbuka/flyaway/blob/master/screenshots/flyaway2.jpg)